GSA/idmanagement.gov/_implement/distribute-fcpca.md

 | SHA-1 Thumbprint | 99B4251E2EEE05D8292E8397A90165293D116028 |
 | SHA-256 Thumbprint | 5F9AECC24616B2191372600DD80F6DD320C8CA5A0CEB7F09C985EBF0696934FC |

-## Verify Your Copy of FCPCA
+## Verify Your Copy of the FCPCA root certificate

-To verify your copy of FCPCA, use one of these options:
+To verify your copy of the FCPCA root certificate, use one of these options:

 ### On Windows: Use Microsoft Certutil